Ronjastoofast/Activity_Prediction_Machine_Learning/iteration1.md

 - One molecular fingerprint feature (ECFP4_70) is the most important in the model
 <img src="images/feature_importance1.png" width="500">

-- Only one compound has this feature, and has activity orders of magnitude worse than all others
+- Only one compound in this dataset has this feature

 **Effect:**
 - Strongly drives feature importance (e.g. ECFP4_70)
 - Distorts model learning towards a single extreme example

 **Interpretation:**
-- The objective of the modelling workflow was to identify chemical features associated with improved binding/activity
+- The objective of the modelling workflow was to identify chemical features associated with broadly transferable binding/activity trends
-- A feature in only one compound that is associated with extremely poor activity is not useful for identifying broadly transferable design principles
+- A feature present in only one compound is difficult to generalise from during model training and may dominate learning disproportionately relative to its chemical relevance

 **Decision:**
-- Remove the compound from subsequent modelling iterations
+- Trial removal of the compound from subsequent modelling iterations
-- Focus modelling on learning generalisable chemical features associated with improved activity
+- Future work could involve generating a more reliable IC50 estimate for the compound and reassessing its inclusion in the training set

 ---